kzykhys/CoroutineIO/README.md

 CoroutineIO
 ===========

-Fast socket server implementation using *Generator* This project is heavily inspired by @nikic's [great post][1].
+Fast socket server implementation using *Generator*.

+This project is heavily inspired by @nikic's [great post][1].

 Requirements